-We have a problem and that’s having a harmful effect on us and everyone around us.
+We have a problem that’s having a harmful effect on us and everyone around us.
 The good news?
 It’s the one thing we can get better at.Tweet

-While you go at the speed of a supercar, only stopping when your head hits the pillow; what support are you getting?
+While you go at the speed of a supercar, only stopping when your head hits the pillow, what support are you getting?
 Do you secretly feel like you’re coming apart from the inside out?

 “I don’t want to be a burden to my family or my friends.” a comment I hear all too often.
 Yet, the world is using those who feel this way, correct?
 If this is true, then you deserve some support too.
-It’s ok to think of you too.
+It’s okay to think of you too.

 Moreover, you need to have the courage to ask for said support.
-Super tough though, right?
-Well, as much as I’d like, my own reluctance to be the reason I don’t always get the help I need, It is, in reality, but one factor.
+Super tough, though, right?
+Well, as much as I’d like my own reluctance to be the reason I don’t always get the help I need, it is in reality but one factor.

 So then, what might the other factors be?
-In my view, one of the biggies is our social disconnect; the myth that those who care have to wait because we’re “too busy” to check in.
+In my view, one of the biggies is our social disconnect – the myth that those who care have to wait because we’re “too busy” to check in.
 However, we are wired for social connection.
-In fact, its so important, that humans would have likely perished a long time ago without it.
+In fact, it’s so important, that humans would have likely perished a long time ago without it.